Safety

 • Right-of-way markers along a pipeline route or at a grade crossing only show the approximate location but not the depth of a buried pipeline.

-• A pipeline may curve or make an angle underground as it runs between markers in order to avoid natural or man-made features such as a historical site or other underground facility such as a television cable.
+• A pipeline may curve or make an angle underground as it runs between markers in order to avoid natural or man-made features such as a historical or cultural site or other underground utility such as a fiber optic cable.

 How do you recognize and report a leak?

-Pipeline operators have multiple ways to detect leaks, from computer-based leak detection systems to regular patrols of the pipeline right-of-way, whether through regular aerial surveillance by airplane, helicopter or unmanned aerial system.
+Pipeline operators have multiple ways to detect leaks, from computer-based leak detection systems to regular patrols of the pipeline right-of-way, whether through regular aerial surveillance by airplane, ground patrols, helicopter, or unmanned aerial system.
 However, pipeline incidents, while rare, do still happen.
 The best way for you to detect a spill in your neighborhood is to use your senses of sight, smell and sound.
+New homeowners or tenants are encouraged to learn more about leak recognition and mitigation for individual commodities transported by pipeline through the DOT/PHMSA Emergency Response Guidebook or the Pipeline Association for Public Awareness’ (PAPA) Pipeline Emergency Response Guidelines.

 A leak may have occurred if you: